drio/drio.org/content/about.md

 had acquired.
 I was part of the enormously talented team that built the new app.
 What is now AppOptics.

-{{< figure src="/js.png"  width="200px" >}}

 And that is most of my carrier story.
 Currently, I work as a Freelancer where I try to bring value to my customers using my experience.

 Let's talk!
 I'd love to hear what you do.